SixStringsCoder/matching_game/README.md

 #### Fixes
   - Hide all cards on Reset.
 (Hit Play - Then after clicking Reset, the matched cards still show.)

 #### Future features
- - word vs pic
- - pic vs. sound
  - custom word content (use text boxes for user to make custom content of word and its match)